-More tests with other surface conditions, such as snow cover, should be performed before any firm conclusions on the usefulness of the modifications can be drawn.
+[46] More tests with other surface conditions, such as snow cover, should be performed before any firm conclusions on the usefulness of the modifications can be drawn.
 In addition, studies of how the modifications will influence the results in more cloudy conditions remain to be investigated.

-Acknowledgments
+[47] Acknowledgments.
 This study has been supported by the Norwegian Defence Construction Service, Environmental Section.
-The authors would like to thank Prof. S. Grønås for valuable suggestions for improvement of early versions of the manuscript and J.A.
-Olseth for interesting discussions and help to implement slope irradiance in MM5.
+The authors would like to thank S. Grønås for valuable suggestions for improvement of early versions of the manuscript and J. A. Olseth for interesting discussions and help to implement slope irradiance in MM5.
 We also thank K. J. Barret for help with the writing of this manuscript.
-The meteorological field campaign which provided the data was led by Prof. Y. Gjessing and engineer Tor de Lange, Geophysical Institute, University of Bergen.
+The meteorological field campaign which provided the data was led by Y. Gjessing and engineer Tor de Lange, Geophysical Institute, University of Bergen.
+Supercomputing resources were made available by the Norwegian Research Council.
+Comments from reviewers are also greatly appreciated.